voxpupuli/onceover/README.md

 Notice that the symlinks are not the ones that we provided in `environment.conf`?
 This is because the rake task will go into each of directories, find the modules and create a symlink for each of them (This is what rspec expects).

+## generate_nodesets

+`bundle exec rake generate_nodesets`

+This task will generate nodeset file required by beaker, based on the fact sets that exist in the repository.
+If you have any fact sets for which puppetlabs has a compatible vagrant box (i.e. centos, debian, ubuntu) it will detect the version specifics and set up the nodeset file, complete with box URL.
+If it doesn't know how to deal with a fact set it will output a boilerplate nodeset file that will need to be altered before it can be used.

 ## hiera_setup

 `bundle exec rake hiera_setup`